Being constipated means your bowel movements are tough or happen less often than normal. Almost everyone goes through it sooner or later.

 Going longer than 3 or more days without one, though, is usually too long.
 After 3 days, the stool or feces become harder and more difficult to pass.

 You may have:

-Few bowel movements
+- Few bowel movements

-Trouble having a bowel movement (straining)
+- Trouble having a bowel movement (straining to go)

-Hard or small stools
+- Hard or small stools

-A sense that everything didn’t come out
+- A sense that everything didn’t come out

-Swollen abdomen or abdominal pain
+- Swollen belly or belly pain

 Why Does It Happen?

 - Changes in your usual diet or activities